 Medical Solutions for a Remote Environment

-When your company needs to understand the full medical risks of a remote project, requires on-the-ground medical support and equipment, and necessitates a customised evacuation plan, it can be daunting.
-This is exactly what an international oil and gas company required to support their geological exploration and drilling expedition in Mauritania.
-Project manager, Javier Artime, commissioned International SOS to provide medical support for the seven month project.
+An international oil and gas company required on-the-ground medical support for their geological exploration and drilling expedition in Mauritania.
+Project manager, Javier Artime, commissioned International SOS for the seven month project.

 In just six-months, International SOS had to develop a robust operational plan to care for approximately one hundred employees- geologists, seismologists, engineers, and Mauritanian security staff - in four teams spread over a desert area of nearly 10,000 square kilometres.
 The location of the main camp was challenging, three-four days drive to the nearest city or hospital, with extreme temperature changes, sandstorms, venomous wildlife and poor or non-existent roads.